Someone Needing a Trustee

 The sibling doesn’t have time to take on such a complicated job as managing a trust.

 Conflicts of interest can arise when a sibling who is trustee is required to make decisions affecting them as a beneficiary.

 Even an honest sibling can engender suspicion.

-Money is often required to hire outside advisors, such as attorneys and accountants, as family members lack the expertise required to manage a trust.
+Family members often lack the expertise required to manage a trust.